jometzg/myExpressApp/README.md

 5. Add an "Application Setting" for that environment variable and set its value
 6. Validate that the application setting gets picked up by the application

-This is good, but if this varable is really a secret - like a connection string, we can do better!
+This is good, but if this varable is really a secret, such as a connection string, we can do better!

 ## Using Azure Key Vault to hold secrets
 The plan: